Leica Digilux 3 vs SL

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the Digilux 3 and the SL have been discontinued, but can regularly be found used on eBay.
+Both the Digilux 3 and the SL have been discontinued, but can regularly be found used on ebay.
 The SL was replaced by the Leica SL2, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.
+Further information on the features and operation of the Digilux 3 and SL can be found, respectively, in the Leica Digilux 3 Manual (free pdf) or the online Leica SL Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica Digilux 3 or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.